vmware-tanzu/tanzu-dev-portal/content/guides/distributed-tracing-reactive-kotlin-pt1/index.md

 spring.zipkin.rabbitmq.queue=zipkin
 ```

-Above, we set rabbitmq specific [sleuth properties](https://docs.spring.io/spring-cloud-sleuth/docs/current/reference/html/appendix.html) that tell sleuth things like 'remote-service-name' and which 'queue' to send to.
+Above, we set RabbitMQ specific [sleuth properties](https://docs.spring.io/spring-cloud-sleuth/docs/current/reference/html/appendix.html) that tell sleuth things like 'remote-service-name' and which 'queue' to send to.

 The code side is similar to what we did with Kafka.
 Subclass `RequestResponseTests` with one marked with `@ActiveProfiles`.
 The profile we choose this time is 'rabbit'.